 What is the fake "Microsoft Teams" email?

-The "Microsoft Teams" scam emails inform recipients that their teammates have attempted contacting them through the platform in question.
+The "Microsoft Teams" scam emails inform recipients that their teammates have attempted to contact them through the platform in question.
 Specifically, a message has been sent in a chat on Microsoft Teams.
-To view it, the letters instruct recipients to click the "Reply, Go to conversatiion" button.
-However, it does not lead to the recipients' account or their chatroom.
+To view it, the messages instruct recipients to click the "Reply, Go to conversatiion" button, however, this does not lead to the recipients' accounts or their chatrooms.

 |Name||Microsoft Teams Email Scam|

 |Fake Claim||Emails claim recipients have unread Microsoft Teams messages.|